Are Your GCSE Options Important?

 In a few short months, 13 and 14 year olds around the country will have to decide which subjects they wish to start pursuing at GCSE level in September.

 I remember many years ago the day I received my GCSE subject choices form.
-It seemed an important and difficult task: four columns of numerous subjects, and I was only allowed to underline one in each set.
+It seemed an important and difficult task: four columns of subjects, and I was only allowed to underline one in each set.

 How on earth was I going to just choose four?